languagetool-org/languagetool/trunk/JLanguageTool/README.txt

    -usability: pressing Esc too long will close both dialogs, should close only one

 TODO:
+ -Show better exception of "Hide to System Tray" is called but the standalone-libs.zip has not been unzipped
  -GUI: icon in window corner, better icon for system tray -Externalize strings in Main
  -Auto-reload rules if file timestamp has changed?